My flesh and my heart may fail, but God is the strength of my heart and my portion forever. (Psalm 73:26)

 Scripture is very clear; after you have repented, you need to seek restoration.
 When Jesus arose and came alive from the grave, He appeared multiple times.
 However, Simon Peter was looking for a time when he could have a one-on-one moment with Jesus to make things right.
-We should all do the same, if at all possible, to restore what we’ve messed up, as a result of our failures and shortcomings.
+We should all do the same to restore what we have messed up, as a result of our failures and shortcomings.

 7. Embrace forgiveness.

 When God forgives you, embrace it.
-Thank Him for the forgiveness first, and that will lead you to a second step.
+Thank Him for the forgiveness first; that will lead you to a second step.
 If you accept that you are forgiven, it will produce humility and praise.
 Embrace forgiveness and realize that God wants to give you a brand-new beginning.
-The new beginning from your failure will not last unless you stay there with your actions.
+The new beginning will not last unless you stay there with your actions.
 God wants you to push all the way through your failure, so embrace His forgiveness and keep moving forward.